Perlkonig/grav-plugin-blogroll/README.md

 ## Twig

-To customize the twig file (including changing the way the various levels are differentiated), do the following:
+To customize the twig file, do the following:

   - Copy `blogroll.html.twig` from the plugin's `templates/partials` folder into your theme's `templates/partials` folder.
   - Edit as you see fit.